WELCOME TO GARDEN TO TABLE!

-Established in 2008, Garden to Table now works with thousands of primary-school-aged children all across New Zealand, helping them discover a love for fresh food and skills that will last a lifetime.
+Established in 2008, Garden to Table Trust is a registered charity (CC37743) that works with thousands of primary-school-aged children all across New Zealand, helping them discover a love for fresh food and skills that will last a lifetime.
 The programme is curriculum-integrated and provides real-world learning opportunities, taking learning outside the classroom.

 Garden to Table receives no government funding and is reliant on the generous donations of our corporate partners, grant funders and donors.
 Please explore our website to find out more about Garden to Table, how we work with schools, and ways you can get involved.